 We are a voice for our members.

-The Republic of Moldova is part of the Eastern Partnership, which is an initiative that enables closer political, economic and cultural relations among the EU, its member states and 6 eastern European partners.
-Moldova gained independence from the Soviet Union in 1991.
-The young republic later established itself as a “sovereign, independent, unitary and indivisible state” in … [Read more...]
+The Republic of Azerbaijan is part of the Eastern Partnership, which is an initiative that enables closer political, economic and cultural relations among the EU, its member states and 6 eastern European partners.
+Azerbaijan belonged to the Russian Empire until World War I, during which period the Empire was dissolved.
+In 1918, Azerbaijan declared independence and established … [Read more...]